 I understand now why people come here and choose to stay, and I’m especially grateful to our guides and crew who shared this special place with us and kept us safe along the way.

 Since returning from the Arctic, I've found myself in a reflective space, still trying to fully process the experience.
-I feel a quiet weight to ensure that what I create and share will inspire others to see the Arctic’s fragility and the need to safeguard it for future generations.
+I feel a weight to ensure that what I create and share will inspire others to see the Arctic’s fragility and the need to safeguard it for future generations.
 It’s as though I’ve been entrusted with a piece of the Arctic’s story, carrying it forward with the hope that it sparks a similar sense of care in others to preserve these frozen worlds.
 Honouring a place visibly impacted by forces beyond its control, I hope to be a voice for these landscapes who can’t speak for themselves.

 While my work has long been rooted in nature, minimalism, and a life lived by the sea, this deeper understanding of the Arctic has inspired me to take my approach further.
 As a visual multidisciplinary artist working primarily in ceramics, I am increasingly committed to sustainable practices, incorporating foraged materials and reclaiming scraps from previous projects.